-For the aspect of ecotoxicology the latest template must bu used (since January,1, 2017).
+For the aspect of ecotoxicology the latest template must be used (since January,1, 2017).
 The templates have been aligned with the new data requirements (Regulation (EU) No 284/2013) for products which will apply from the 1st of January 2016 as well.
-The main changes to the dRR templates are as follows (see the guidance on how to use te dRR):
+The main changes to the dRR templates are as follows:

 - A new part (B.0) was added which should contain general information.

 - The numbering has been brought in line with the numbering of the DAR (SANCO/12592/2012).